-Illegal cross-border trade, in the form of counterfeit products, locally manufactured products on which applicable taxes are evaded, and smuggled genuine products, is a significant and, in some cases, growing threat to the legitimate tobacco industry and could also impact NGP.
+Illegal cross-border trade, in the form of counterfeit products, locally manufactured products on which applicable local sales taxes are evaded and smuggled genuine products, is a significant and, in some countries, growing threat to the legitimate tobacco industry and could also impact NGP.
+Illicit trade could have an adverse effect on the Group's revenue, profits, business, financial condition, results or prospects in addition to damaging the Group's brand equity and undermining supply chain distribution investments, with potential damage to the Group's reputation.
+This, in turn, could have an adverse effect on the Guarantor's and ITL's revenue, costs, profits, business, financial condition, results or prospects.